checkedc/checkedc-clang/clang/docs/checkedc/Testing.md

 ## Running developer regressions tests

 ### From Visual Studio
-Load the solution and the open it using the Solution explorer (View->Solution Explorer).
-To run tests, you can right click and build the following targets:
+- Open Project->Cmake Settings
+- Add the following to "Build command arguments" box:

-- Checked C tests: go to _CheckedC tests->check-checkedc_
+  - To run Checked C unit tests: `check-checkec`
-- clang tests: go to _Clang tests->check-clang_
-- All LLVM and clang tests: select the check-all solution (at the top level)
+  - To run Checked C unit tests (for ARM target): `ninja check-checkedc-arm`
+  - To run Clang unit tests: `check-clang`
+  - To run all unit tests: `check-all`

 ### From a command shell using ninja
 In your build directory,